SEB-9-BH/react-state-management/refactoring-state/README.md

 # ![React State Management - Refactoring State](./assets/hero.png)

-tktk Hunter, could you fix this hero too?

 **Learning objective:** By the end of this lesson, students will be able to refactor a React component's state to handle multiple modes using a string-based state variable.

 ## Flexible state management